 Commissioning or regulatory enforcement action may also be appropriate.

-Early sharing of information is the key to providing an effective response where there are emerging concerns regarding information sharing and confidentiality (see Information Sharing and Confidentiality).
+Early sharing of information is the key to providing an effective response where there are emerging concerns regarding information sharing and confidentiality (see Information Sharing and Confidentiality chapter).
 To ensure effective safeguarding arrangements:

 - All organisations must have arrangements in place which set out clearly the processes and the principles for sharing information, with other professionals and the SAB; this could be via an Information Sharing Agreement to formalise the arrangements;

-Local authorities may choose to undertake safeguarding enquiries for people where there is not a section 42 enquiry duty, if the local authority believes it is proportionate to do so, and will enable the local authority to promote the person’s wellbeing and support a preventative agenda.
+Local authorities may choose to undertake safeguarding enquiries for people even when there is no section 42 enquiry duty, if the local authority believes it is proportionate to do so, and will enable the local authority to promote the person’s wellbeing and support a preventative agenda.